alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-02.basic.md

 ## Why: Conversation Metadata as **OPTIONAL** PCASM

-Conversational Metadata **MAY** offer insight into Content PCASM, however the abstractions of transport mechanism, group management, or platform choice, **MAY** render this irrelevant.
+Conversational Metadata **MAY** offer insight into Content PCASM, however the abstractions of transport mechanism, group management, or platform choice, **MAY** render this moot.

 For example an PGP-Encrypted email distribution list named "blockchain-fans@example.com" would leak its implicit topic and participant identities to capable observers.